gazebosim/docs/ros_installation.md

 |------------------------ |-----------------------------  | --------------------------  |
 | **ROS 2 Iron**          | `ros-iron-ros-gzgarden`       | `ros-iron-ros-gzharmonic`   |
 | **ROS 2 Humble (LTS)**  | `ros-humble-ros-gzgarden`     | `ros-humble-ros-gzharmonic` |

+#### What is the difference between a ROS vendor package and other packages listed in this  page?

+The ROS vendor packages are (indeed) ROS packages (built by the ROS buildfarm and hosted in the ROS repository) that provide the installation of the Gazebo librariess.
+In this page, unless mentioned the vendor in the name, the rest of packages are standard debian packages the ones installed by the package manager (usually apt).

 #### Where I can find the different features implemented on each Gazebo version?